security-summer-school/template-public/_index.md

 - `flag` (optional): contains the flag string.
 - `public/`: stores public files that are to be packed in an archive that is to be made available to participants.
   They are usually generated from the `src/` folder, though they may also be static files.
-- `sol/`: the reference solution of the activity.
+- `sol/`: holds the reference solution of the activity.
 - `src/` (optional): stores similar contents to a CTF challenge.
   The generated files that are to be made available to participants will be stored in the `public/` folder in the corresponding activity folder in the public repository.
   Most activities require a source code folder, but some may not, making the `src/` folder optional.